seedsofalternative/seedsofalternative.github.io/_posts/2025-07-29-nonviolent-communication.md

 - Evaluation: ‘You ignored me.’ (implied intent)
 - Observation: ‘I sent you two emails and I haven’t received a response.’

-- Evaluation: ‘You're always late!’
-- Observation: ‘I noticed you arrived 20 minutes late.’

-An easy way to check whether you’ve made an observation or an evaluation is to ask yourself, ‘What did I actually see or hear?
+An easy way to check whether you’ve made an observation or an evaluation is to ask yourself, ‘What did I actually see or hear?’

 ## 2. Emotions vs. Thoughts